Novel scaling limits for critical inhomogeneous random graphs: Introduction

-As explained in more detail in Section \ref{sec-cluster-BP} below, Theorem \ref{thm-scal-lim-cluster-weights} can be heuristically understood by noting that the average weight of a vertex in a cluster is close to $\nu=1$, and therefore it contributes the same to the weight of the cluster as it does to the cluster size.
-In fact, the proof will show that $n^{-(\tau-2)/(\tau-1)}\weight_{\sss(i)}$ and $n^{-(\tau-2)/(\tau-1)}|\cluster_{\sss(i)}|$ converge to the \emph{same} limit.
-The proof of Theorem \ref{thm-scal-lim-cluster-weights} shall be given simultaneously with the proofs of Theorems \ref{thm-WC-(3,4)}, \ref{thm-mult-coal} and \ref{thm-sub-crit}, respectively, adapted so as to deal with cluster weights or cluster sizes.
-Sometimes, it is more convenient to study cluster sizes (for example, since cluster explorations can more naturally be formulated in terms of the number of vertices than their weight), in some cases it is more convenient to work with cluster weights (for example, since the cluster weights can be described in terms of multiplicative coalescents, as fact crucial in the proof of Theorem \ref{thm-mult-coal}).
+As explained in more detail in Section~\ref{sec-cluster-BP} below, Theorem~\ref{thm-scal-lim-cluster-weights} can be heuristically understood by noting that the average weight of a vertex in a cluster is close to $\nu=1$, and therefore it contributes the same to the weight of the cluster as it does to the cluster size.
+In fact, the proof will show that $n^{-(\tau-2)/(\tau-1)}\weight_{(i)}$ and $n^{-(\tau -2)/(\tau-1)}|\cluster_{(i)}|$ converge to the \textit{same} limit.
+The proof of Theorem~\ref{thm-scal-lim-cluster-weights} shall be given simultaneously with the proofs of Theorems~\ref{thm-WC-3,4},~\ref{thm-mult-coal} and~\ref{thm-sub-crit}, respectively, adapted so as to deal with cluster weights or cluster sizes.
+Sometimes, it is more convenient to study cluster sizes (e.g., since cluster explorations can more naturally be formulated in terms of the number of vertices than their weight), in some cases it is more convenient to work with cluster weights (e.g., since the cluster\vadjust{\goodbreak} weights can be described in terms of multiplicative coalescents, a fact that is crucial in the proof of Theorem~\ref{thm-mult-coal}).